craftcms/docs/docs/commerce/3.x/config-settings.md

-Whether partial payment can be made from the front end.
-Gateway must also allow them.
+Whether [partial payment](making-payments.md#checkout-with-partial-payment) can be made from the front end when the gateway allows them.

 The default `false` does not allow partial payments on the front end.